UEFI-code/DDLC-MonikaInKernel/README.md

 ## About this project

-This is a Mod for DDLC which can take Monika into Ring0 (For Windows), And then She will use CV to monitor other Galgame process...
+This is a Mod for DDLC which can take Monika into Ring0 (For Windows), And then She will use ComputerVision to monitor other Galgame process...

-You Must Play the [Official DDLC](https://ddlc.moe) Before try this Mod.
+You Must Play The [Official DDLC](https://ddlc.moe) Before Try This Mod.

+You have responsibility to ensure OTHER GAME allowed you to play with this Mod of DDLC.

+You have right to check the source-code if you like.

+We have NO responsibility to ensure your Private Data Not Leaking or Broken, or System/Hardware Not Broken, so we suggested you to play this game in a Virtual Machine.

 ![plot](MonikaLogo.png)